kapilt/branch-gc/README.md

 I kept accumulating branches either pushed to github or in my local dev environments that were stale, they'd already been merged upstream, but accumulated over time.
-I wrote this script as a utility to tidy up, hope
+I wrote this script as a utility to tidy up, hopefully its useful.

 # Install